2025 Annual Conference header with SAP sponsor

 Ethan has become a trusted guide for navigating the fast-changing world of AI.
 He co-directs Wharton’s Generative AI Labs, co-founded Wharton Interactive—which uses simulations and games to expand access to education—and regularly consults with startups and global organizations.
 His popular newsletter, One Useful Thing, and his active social media presence offer real-time, practical insights that continue to shape how we think about and engage with technology.
 We’re thrilled to have him join us and can’t wait to learn from his experience and vision.

-The first 500 in-person conference registrants will receive a complimentary copy of Ethan’s book Co-Intelligence.
-Register early to secure your copy!
+The first 500 in-person conference registrants received a complimentary copy of Ethan’s book Co-Intelligence.

 Master of Ceremonies